 “Probably one of my favorite meals on Earth!
-Nope not kidding.
-As a kid my Grandma’s enchiladas were only made around Christmas.
+Nope, not kidding.
+As a kid, my Grandma’s homemade enchilada recipe was only used around Christmas.
 She would make 14 dozen at a time.
 I can remember eating them for weeks after.
-If you never had Enchiladas with a fried egg, well let’s just say you are missing out.
+If you never had Enchiladas with a fried egg, well, let’s just say you are missing out.
 These will take time and a lot of love.
-But let me tell you it's well worth it!”
+But let me tell you, it's well worth it!”

-4 dried ancho chilis
+- 4 dried ancho chilis

-1 yellow onion
+- 1 yellow onion

-4 cloves garlic
+- 4 cloves garlic

-2 teaspoons cumin
+- 2 teaspoons cumin

-2 teaspoons oregano
+- 2 teaspoons oregano

-2 cups water or chicken Stock
+- 2 cups water or chicken stock

-2 cups chihuahua cheese
+- 2 cups chihuahua cheese

-1 raw white onion, diced
+- 1 raw white onion, diced

 - Toast the chilies in a dry skillet until softened.

 - In a large pot, combine the chilies, onion, garlic, spices, and stock.

-- In a separate saucepan heat oil and add your chili sauce.
+- In a separate saucepan, heat oil and add your chili sauce.

 - Fry your tortillas but keep them soft.

-- Place enchiladas in a 9x13 baking dish and top with remaining sauce.
+- Place enchiladas in a 9 x 13 baking dish and top with remaining sauce.

 - Bake in the oven at 350 for 30 - 45 mins.